-Notably, the artificial tree depth $d^+$ as well as $|Q|$ have had no major impact on the discovery of any of the examined models.
-The length of the potential places queue $|Q|$ never showed up as a decisive factor at all and $d^+$ appeared rarely and always alternatives using other parameters to obtain the same models existed.
-Furthermore, the sigmoid and linear delta adaption strategies seem mostly interchangeable, even though the linear function seems to be preferred in combination with slightly lower values of $\delta$.
-The reason may be that it allows for a faster initial growth of the adapted $\delta$.
+Notably, the artificial tree depth $d^+$ as well as $\Qlength$ seem to have had no major impact on the discovery of any of the examined models (and therefore do not appear in Figure~\ref{fig:bestparams}).
+For the potential places queue $\Qlength$ this indicates that either the length limit was not reached or no important places were dropped.
+For $d^+$ we can conclude that in the scope of our experiments it did not result in significant complex places being added.

-Surprisingly, the choice of the fitness metric seems less important for discovering the best model than the previous results have indicated.
-One may have expected that combined fitness would turn out to be critical in particular when searching for models without dead transitions.
-This expectation was confirmed only for the \texttt{RTFM} event log.
-However, combined fitness is more restrictive, making higher precision harder to achieve. {Thus, while the use of relative fitness results in models including all observed activities significantly less frequent than when using combined fitness, if such a model is discovered its precision score is likely to be higher.}